-Mail-in Form

-Mark any/all you want to limit:

-□ Do not allow your affiliates to use my personal information to market t o me.

-Name Mail to:

-Address eToro USA LLC

-221 River St., 9th Floor

-City, State, Zip Hoboken NJ 07030
+Mark any/all you □ Do not allow ou want to limit: ow your affiliates to use my personal information to market to me.
+Name Address City, State, Zip [Account #] Mail to: eToro USA LLC 221 River St., 9th Floor Hoboken NJ 07030

-[Account #]

-Who is providing this notice? eToro USA LLC eToro USA Securities Inc. What we do How does eToro protect my personal information?
+Who we are Who is providing this notice? eToro USA LLC eToro USA Securities Inc. What we do How does eToro protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 How does eToro collect my personal information?
-We collect your personal information, for example, when you Open an account or deposit money; Use your credit or debit card or make deposits or withdrawals from your account; or Give us your contact information or tell us who receives the money We also collect your personal information from others, such as credit bureaus or identify verification vendors or other companies.
+We collect your personal information, for example, when you Open an account or deposit money; Use your credit or debit card or make deposits or withdrawals from your account; or Give us your contact information or tell us who receives the money.
+We also collect your personal information from others, such as credit bureaus or identify verification vendors or other companies.
 Why can't I limit all sharing?
-Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes-information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to stop sharing.
+Federal law gives you the right to limit only ■ Sharing for affiliates' everyday business purposes-information about your creditworthiness ■ Affiliates from using your information to market to you ■ Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to stop sharing.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
 Our affiliates include companies with an eToro name, such as eToro Group Ltd., which is the ultimate parent company of the eToro USA entities.
 Nonaffiliates Companies not related by common ownership or control.
 They can be financial and nonfinancial companies. eToro does not share with nonaffiliates so they can market their products to you.
 Joint marketing A formal agreement between non-affiliated financial companies that together market financial products or services to you.